 By contrast, cast iron radiators will take longer to heat up and cool back down, but they tend to emit a lower level of gradual heat that will be preserved within your chosen room for longer periods.
 These styles are therefore better suited to areas you perhaps don’t spend as much time in, and ones you can plan to heat up at a specific time.
 The bedroom is one such example.

 Another dilemma you’ll face when shopping for a modern radiator is whether to opt for a horizontal or vertical design, and as you’d expect, there are significant pros and cons with regards to each style.

 Horizontal radiators boast especially sleek lines, and can certainly make a statement in any room, but are perhaps best suited to relaxed, understated interiors.
 For a versatile choice that will mesh well with both modern and traditional settings, a horizontal residential radiator with rounded edges is ideal.

-Vertical designer radiators are understandably wildly popular as well though, with these designs most typically found in bathrooms or kitchens, and in some instances where the layout allows for it, within living room areas too.
+Vertical designer radiators and towel warmers, as well as hydronic towel racks, are understandably wildly popular as well though, with these designs most typically found in bathrooms or kitchens, and in some instances where the layout allows for it, within living room areas too.
 Vertical residential radiators are perfect for rooms with limited wall space; they can be easily accommodated even in tight quarters, and enhance a sense of both space and style.
 Ultimately, the selection of this type of designer radiator will be dictated by the size and plan of your chosen room, but many will simply prefer vertical modern radiators.